Further information

 Ivo Schauwecker holds a degree in biochemistry and a diploma in Pharmaceutical Medicine (EUCOR/ECPM).
 He has over 15 years of professional experience in supporting international human research projects in the healthcare industry.
 Ivo also was co-founder of the CRO Appletree CI Group (joined by TFS HealthScience in 2022).

 He then joined the clinical research institute of the AO Foundation in 2010 and supported the development of major educational programs covering the scope of human research.
-In October 2023, Ivo started as Managing Director of the dTIP at ETH Zürich.
-He is also member of the ethics commission at ETH Zurich.
+From October 2023 to December 2025, Ivo served as Managing Director of the dTIP at ETH Zurich and currently holds the position of Group Leader for Research Ethics.

 Since 2020, Ivo is volunteering as President of the Swiss platform of the European Patient Academy (EUPATI) and since 2023 he is Member of the Board of the Positive Council, the Swiss activist group of people living with HIV and/or hepatitis.

-Ivo Schauwecker is lecturer in the short course From Clinical Problem to Research Question and Modern Study Concepts / CAS ETH in Digital Clinical Trials / CAS ETH in Regulatory Thinking.
+Ivo Schauwecker is lecturer in the short course The Power of Study Design / CAS ETH in Digital Clinical Trials.

 Portrait of Dr Daniel Stekhoven